Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Visual Fault Diagnosis and Self-Recovery Method

-An end-to-end multi-task perception method, SRR-Net, was introduced to simultaneously perform detection, segmentation, and ripeness estimation of both strawberries and gripper.
-This method integrated low- and high-level feature representations with ripeness and biological attributes to comprehensively perceive strawberries and reduce errors in ripeness estimation.
+An end-to-end multi-task perception method, SRR-Net, was introduced to simultaneously perform detection, segmentation, and ripeness regression of both strawberries and gripper.
+This method integrated low- and high-level feature representations with ripeness and biological attributes to comprehensively perceive strawberries and reduce errors in ripeness regression.
 The method employed a lightweight network with shared weights.
 For strawberries, the perception task distinguished between ripe and unripe fruits by post-processing classification.
 For the robotic gripper, relative error between the gripper and the picking point was calculated.

 This method was built on the general real-time detection and segmentation framework YOLOv11.
-The architecture consisted of a backbone, neck, and head: the backbone extracted features, the neck fused multi-scale features, and the head performed classification, bounding box regression, instance segmentation, and ripeness estimation.
-Compared with the original YOLOv11, the primary modification was the addition of a parallel ripeness estimation branch embedded within the head.
+The architecture consisted of a backbone, neck, and head: the backbone extracted features, the neck fused multi-scale features, and the head performed classification, bounding box regression, instance segmentation, and ripeness regression.
+Compared with the original YOLOv11, the primary modification was the addition of a parallel ripeness regression branch embedded within the head.
+To supervise ripeness regression, the mean absolute error was used as the loss function.
 An overview of the proposed end-to-end multi-task method was shown in Fig. \ref{fig-6}.

-The ripeness estimation branch consisted of two convolutional layers with a 3×3 kernel, followed by a convolutional layer with a 1×1 kernel and a ReLU activation function.
-The ReLU constrained the predicted ripeness values within a valid range.
-To supervise ripeness estimation, the mean absolute error was used as the loss function, scaled by a factor $\lambda$ to balance its influence with the losses of other tasks.
-The ripeness loss was defined as follows:

-where $r_i$ was the ground truth ripeness value, $\hat{r}_i$ was the predicted ripeness, $N$ was the number of predicted instances, and $\lambda$ was the weighting coefficient.